Etna: the fiery giant of Sicily

 A journey through craters, lunar landscapes, ancient traditions, and panoramas overlooking the Mediterranean.

-Mount Etna
+Etna

 Mount Etna, located on the eastern coast of Sicily, is one of the most fascinating natural sites in Europe.
-With its constant activity, lunar landscapes, and extraordinary environmental diversity, it represents an unmissable destination for those who wish to experience the power and beauty of nature up close.
-Since 2013, it has been recognized as a UNESCO World Heritage Site, confirming its scientific, landscape, and cultural value.
+With its constant activity, lunar landscapes, and extraordinary environmental diversity, it is an unmissable destination for those who wish to experience the power and beauty of nature up close.
+Since 2013, it has been recognized as a UNESCO World Heritage Site, confirming its scientific, scenic, and cultural value.

-A volcano unique in the world
+A unique volcano in the world

 Its activity is predominantly effusive, with lava flows that continuously shape the landscape, creating an environment in constant evolution.